Computing fusion rules for spherical G-extensions of fusion categories

-In practice, using this method one can often show the $o_{4}$ obstruction vanishes for general reasons (for example \cite{GaJo2018}).
+In practice, one can often show the $o_{4}$ obstruction vanishes for general reasons (for example \cite{EtGal2018, GaJo2018}).
 In this situation, we know extensions exists, but it is often very difficult to say anything about the structure of such extensions in general.
 Thus new methods are required to work out the details of what an extension looks like when constructed in this way.
 The goal of this paper is precisely to provide such methods to determine the fusion rules of the extension.

 In the sequel our method will require the existence of a spherical structure on the extension $\cD$.
-As mention in the introduction, to our knowledge there has been no general theory developed for constructing spherical structures on extensions though it should certainly exist.
-For example, one may naively guess that if the categorical action $\rho$ is spherical, then all the resulting extensions will have a canonical spherical structure.
-Thus having conditions on $\cC$ which would guarantee the existence of a spherical structure on our extensions automatically would make it easier to apply apply our results.
+As mentioned in the introduction, to our knowledge there has been no general theory developed for constructing spherical structures on extensions, though it should certainly exist.
+In particular, there is a natural spherical analogue of the Braur-Picard groupoid, and one would expect spherical extensions would naturally be classified by monoidal 2-functors from $\underline{\underline{G}}$ to this category.
+However, as this theory has yet to be developed, thus having conditions on $\cC$ which guarantee the existence of a spherical structures on our extensions automatically makes it easier to apply our results.

 We have the following proposition.

 \begin{prop} Let $\cC$ be a pseudo-unitary fusion category, and let $\cC\subseteq \cD$ be a $G$-graded extension.
 Then $\cD$ is pseudo-unitary. \end{prop}

 \begin{proof} Let $X\in \cD$ be in the $g$-graded component.
 Then choose a dual object $\bar{X}\in \cD_{g^{-1}}$, and solutions to the duality equations $R_{X}, \bar{R}_{X}, R^{*}_{X}, \bar{R}^{*}_{X}$ (here we use the notation preceding equation \ref{paireddimension}).
 Then $X\otimes \bar{X}\in \cC$ is canonically equipped with the structure of a connected special Frobenius algebra, with multiplication $m:=1_{X}\otimes R^{*}_{X} \otimes 1_{\bar{X}}$, co-multiplication $\Delta:=1_{X}\otimes R_{X} \otimes 1_{\bar{X}}$, unit $\iota:=\bar{R}_{X}$ and counit $\epsilon:=\bar{R}^{*}_{X}$.